openlawteam/docs/docs/getting-started/README.md

 // import both modules
 import { APIClient, Openlaw } from "openlaw";
-// import only `Openlaw
+// OR import only `Openlaw
 import { Openlaw } from "openlaw";
-// import only `APIClient`
+// OR import only `APIClient`
 import { APIClient } from "openlaw";